Neotys-Labs/neoload-cli/README.md

 neoload --profile [your_profile_name] --summary
 ```

+### Running Your First Load Test
+Before proceeding, for now skip to the [Obtain Basic Examples](#obtain-basic-examples) and run your
+first test to make sure everything is working as expected.

+**STOP HERE AND DO THE ABOVE BEFORE READING FURTHER**

 ### *Future* Plans to Execute Local Tests on a Free Trial License
 If you do not already have an enterprise license, such as if you only have NeoLoad installed on your local workstation (from a Free Trial download or professional license), NeoLoad CLI will eventually support using your installation as an attached controller and load generator.